-Media agencies pull photo of Kate Middleton over manipulation concerns
+Media agencies pull photo of Kate, Princess of Wales, citing manipulation

 AP, Reuters, AFP and Getty withdraw first official image of the Princess of Wales released since her surgery.